-Odds are, they probably have questions they are afraid or even embarrassed to ask before and after their Brazilian waxes.
+Let’s be real, clients will also have questions they’re afraid or embarrassed to ask before and after their Brazilian waxes.
 Anticipating their needs or questions can make all of the difference in making them more comfortable (especially first-timers!), and in having a smooth process overall for both of you.

-For clients who would like to increase their knowledge of how to show Brazilian wax etiquette during their appointments, or for esthies who want to learn of ways to tactfully inform their clients of this etiquette, we’ve got all of the tips to tackle Brazilian wax etiquette and difficult questions many might have about the process.
+For clients who would like to increase their knowledge of how to show Brazilian wax etiquette during their appointments, or for esthies who want to learn ways to inform their clients of this etiquette tactfully, we’ve got all of the tips to tackle Brazilian wax etiquette and difficult questions many might have about the process.

 A full Brazilian wax is when all of the hair is removed, front to back, from your intimate area.
 While bikini waxes remove the hair around the sides and tops of where your bottom bikini would lie, a full Brazilian wax takes off all the hair from there, your labia, and your pubic bone - basically everything up, down, and around!

 And yes, full Brazilian waxes also include removing the hair located inside the butt crack around the anus.
-While this is standard practice during a full Brazilian wax, you can always opt-out if you prefer not to wax this location.
+While this is standard practice during a full Brazilian wax, make sure they know they can opt-out.

 What is Brazilian Wax Etiquette?